Skip to main content Skip to chat

 How identity theft happens — and how to keep your accounts safe

-The methods these fraudsters and scammers use have become more insidious and invasive over time.
+The methods these fraudsters use have become more insidious and invasive over time.
 However, their goal is still largely the same: they want to know more about you so they can steal your identity, access your accounts and, eventually, take your money.

 Social media